maubuz/2W6-Notes/docs/wk9/layouts_grid.md

-If you define the grid layout with `grid-template-areas`  (technique above), it is very easy tomodify the layout using media queries.
+If you define the grid layout with `grid-template-areas`  (technique above), it is very easy to modify the layout using media queries.

 <br>